PontusV/GameEngineC/README.md

 # GameEngineC
 C++ Game Engine

 This Game Engine in currently a work in progress and is intented to become a high performance 2D game engine.
+I have created my own Entity Component System (ECS) for this engine and it is still a work in progress.

 Compiles with C++ 17

 Externals:
-Uses OpenGL with Glad and GLFW
+OpenGL		- Graphics
+Glad		- OpenGL Loading Library
+GLFW		- Window and input
-OpenGL Mathematics (GLM)
+OpenGL Mathematics(GLM)
-stbh_image for loading images
+stbh_image		- For loading images
-Freetype for loading ttf text font files
+Freetype		- For loading ttf text font files

-This game engine is far from completed and is currently a work in progress.